firesim/firesim/docs/Advanced-Usage/Workloads/Defining-Custom-Workloads.rst

 workload configurations, describing the how the manager uses each part of the JSON file inline.

-..
-  TODO: This is no longer relevant with firemarshal, remove eventually:
-  **ERRATA**: You will notice in the following json files the field "workloads" this should really be named "jobs" -- we will fix this in a future release.

 The following examples use the default buildroot-based linux distribution (br-base).
 In order to customize Fedora, you should refer to the :ref:`booting-fedora`